Island View RTC Tuition, Controversies, Actions Taken and Situation Today

 Tuition at Elevations costs approximately $16,000 per month or $192,000 per year.
 According to Elevations, the average stay is eight to ten months, although students often stay there much longer.

-Allegations of abuse and mistreatment
+Allegations of Abuse and Mistreatment

 Many former residents at Elevations and Island View have alleged experiencing some form of physical, sexual, or psychological abuse at the Syracuse facility.
-They describe staff tormenting and abusing them, and leaving the program with more trauma (PTSD) than they came in with.

 A September 2020 incident at Elevations, in which a student was rendered unconscious after hitting his head while being restrained, prompted an investigation by the Utah Department of Human Services Office of Licensing.
 The case is still open.

-In 2018, a former resident filed a lawsuit against Elevations RTC, alleging that a staff member threw her to the floor.
-The girl alleged that as a result she sustained traumatic brain and nerve damage resulting in permanent disfigurement of her eye and impaired vision.
 Despite her headaches, nausea, vomiting, and double vision, the former resident alleged that Elevations failed to provide medical assistance for six days.
 Elevations settled the case in September 2019, and the court dismissed it with prejudice.

 Inspections reports of the facility from 2015 through 2019 show 35 violations, including insufficient documentation pertaining to seclusion methods and repeated citations for missing paperwork related to staff training and mildew or mold in the bathrooms.

 Elevations also has been accused of practicing conversion therapy.
-Transgender activist Lillian Lennon, told Mashable that while in the residential treatment center, she was shuttled between a boys’ dorm and an isolation quarter.
-She says staff refused to call her by her pronouns and dismissed her gender identity as an “excuse to be promiscuous.”
+Transgender activist Lillian Lennon told Mashable that while in the residential treatment center, she was shuttled between a boys’ dorm and an isolation quarter.

-What More Havoc did they Cause?
+What More Havoc Did They Cause?

 In 2014, the Utah Department of Human Services detailed students’ claims that staff at Elevations was mistreating them, including using restraint on them too often when unwarranted and belittling them.